pcarrott/pcarrott.github.io/academic/content/publication/coqpyt/index.md

 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
 publication_types: ['1']
-publication: In *International Conference on the Foundations of Software Engineering 2024 (Demonstrations Track)*
+publication: In [International Conference on the Foundations of Software Engineering 2024](https://2024.esec-fse.org) (Demonstrations Track)
-publication_short: In *FSE 2024 (Demonstrations Track)*
+publication_short: In *FSE 2024*

 abstract: 'Proof assistants enable users to develop machine-checked proofs regarding software-related properties.
 Unfortunately, the interactive nature of these proof assistants imposes most of the proof burden on the user, making formal verification a complex, and time-consuming endeavor.
 Recent automation techniques based on neural methods address this issue, but require good programmatic support for collecting data and interacting with proof assistants.
 This paper presents CoqPyt, a Python tool for interacting with the Coq proof assistant.
 CoqPyt improves on other Coq-related tools by providing novel features, such as the extraction of rich premise data.
 We expect our work to aid development of tools and techniques, especially LLM-based, designed for proof synthesis and repair.'